RobTillaart/TLC5917/README.md

 - now the CurrentGain is set to the same value for all devices.
   - needs array, one value (uint8_t) per device, investigate.
 - investigate device count and channels unsigned int?
+- use channel count in constructor, might be more correct as device count as one could use e.g. 21 channels explicitly.
+Would prevent overflows better.
+Impact on code?
+- need to write section about latch enable LE line?

 #### Could